j-guyon/CommandSchedulerBundle/README.md

 - For each command, you define :
  - name
  - symfony console command (choice based on native `list` command)
- - cron expression (see [Cron format](http://en.wikipedia.org/wiki/Cron#Format) for informations)
+ - cron expression
  - output file
  - priority
 - A new console command `scheduler:execute [--dump]` which will be the single entry point to all commands
 - Management of queuing and prioritization between tasks
-- Locking system, to stop scheduling a command that has returned an error
+- Management of lock
 - Translated in french and english

 ## Screenshots